Particle sampling algorithms

 )Constructs the initial ensemble state for the given algorithm and observations.

-SimulationBasedInference.finalize! — Methodfinalize!(solver::EnsembleSolver)Finalizes the solver state after iteration has completed.
-Default implementation runs ensemble_solve on the current ensemble state and pushes the results to sol.outputs.
+finalize!(solver::EnsembleSolver)Finalizes the solver state after iteration has completed.
+Default implementation runs ensemble_solve on the current ensemble state and stores the results in sol.storage.

 EnsembleState is an abstract type which must be subtyped by each ensemble algorithm implementation.